-Armagh Theatre Group was founded in 1966 with the specific aim of producing good theatre for the citizens of Armagh and thus enriching the life of the community.
-Over the last 50 years it has presented an incredible variety of drama and particularly prides itself in its appeal to all sides of the community in its activities.
+Armagh Theatre Group was founded in 1965 with the specific aim of producing good theatre for the citizens of Armagh and to enriching the life of ALL in the community.

 It is recognised throughout the world that 'the Arts' , is in all its forms, great therapy for the human race.
 Audiences and participants alike benefit in the experience.
 It enhances wellbeing, confidence and sense of purpose to life, and those of us lucky enough to indulge and partake help to spread those feelings.
 But it's when 'life' becomes so stressful and those avenues are blocked for whatever reason then other forms of help are needed.
 Here are some of those local organisations who can do just that.

 LIFELINE 08088088000 if you or someone you know is in distress or despair call free* local 24hrs/7days/52weeks.
 Calls to Lifeline are answered by local ,qualified counsellors, providing immediate assistance and support.
 Action Mental Health 028 3839 2314 or Samaritans 08457 90 90 90 They can help with trauma, self-harm, depression, anxiety and suicidal thoughts.
 When the 'laugh' is out of life and you need someone to talk to, ring.